PowerShell/PowerShellGallery/psgallery_status.md

 __Summary of Impact__: PowerShellGallery.com is experiencing lags and low availability.
 Further updates will be made pending mitigation and resolution.

-### 10/24/2018 - Some downloads failing with 'End of Central Directory Record Could not be found'

-__Status: Resolved__

-__Summary of Impact__: Users in some regions reported issues downloading some packages.
-The downloads reported an error similar to: "Install-Package : Package 'AzureRM.profile' failed to be installed because: End of Central Directory record could not be found.".

-This was due to an error in CDN configuration which lead to an invalid file being cached and served by some CDN regions.
-The issue is now believed resolved, please contact cgadmin@microsoft.com if you still see this problem.

 ### 6/11/2019 - PowerShellGallery.com is not responding

 __Status: Resolved__